lagunagfx/Scripts/README.md

 # scripts-dailyuse
 A collection of my personal scripts, used on a daily basis.

-In order to make them public, I'll do my best to stick to personal configurations files in the $HOME/.config folder.
+In order to make them public, I'll do my best to place any personal configuration data into separated .conf files.